moritzheiber/terraform-aws-core-modules/README.md

 | **`amis_by_tag_key_and_value_list`** | list(string) | `[]` | Required AMI tags for EC2 instances |
 | **`desired_instance_types`** | set(string) | `[]` | A set of comma-delimited instance types |

+### TODO

+- Add a lot of configurable parameters
+- Add some tagging filters

 ## vpc

 The module builds a VPC with the default CIDR range of `10.0.0.0/16`, three subnets a "public" configuration (attached and routed to an AWS Internet Gateway) and three subnets in a "private" configuration (attached and routed through three separate AWS NAT Gateways).
 You can specify the following attributes: